MichaelBoegner/splmns-animations/README.md

 ### ✅ What Went Well
 - Implemented clean `getUpdatedCharacters()` logic with graceful exits.
-- Accounted for case when databank of available sprite types is only 5 or 6, avoiding duplicate sprite types and non-random behaviors.
+- Accounted for case when database of available sprite types is only 5 or 6, avoiding duplicate sprite types and non-random selection.
 - Created test cases that caught edge behavior.
 - Succeeded in immersive rain using a front and back rain layer.
 - Generally maintained a good roadmap throughout, without having to backtrack on work.